OohBleh/OohBleh.github.io/_posts/2022-2-26-losing-seed.md

 After several helpful conversations with gamerpuppy, they sent me a version of the [CUDA](https://en.wikipedia.org/wiki/CUDA) code used for finding incredible [Pandora's Box boss swaps](https://docs.google.com/spreadsheets/d/1A3oW0tgInXa3h5azNoES4PQsTy-VdLFvDmn_CIUrbJE).
 In short, CUDA gives the programmer direct access to the GPU's virtual instruction set and parallel computational capability, allowing for simultaneous computation with tens of thousands of [threads](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)), if ran on a state-of-the-art GPU.
 To optimize performance, we feed in the most efficient constraints into CUDA: $$\mathcal{N}$$ and $$\mathcal{C}(5)$$.
 Any seeds that pass these filters get written to a text file which can later be fed through the C++ program for further analysis.

-To understand the strength of the card reward filter, consider the following set of "unhelpful" Silent cards:
+To understand the strength of the card reward filter, consider the following set of Silent cards:

 {:refdef: style="text-align: center;"}
 ![please work prose](https://raw.githubusercontent.com/OohBleh/OohBleh.github.io/master/_posts/bad-silent-cards.png)